Micheliliuv87/Document-Parser-Agent/README.md

 Document Parser AI-Agent Using OpenAI ChatGPT 4-o Model

+Transforming Unstructured Data to Structured Data for Analysis

 # What is this for?

 * To parse an Excel file containing product updates for Google’s business-focused bundles.